JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 ### Local Profiles

  - No profile retention unless testing a persistent workload.
- - All IO on the Workload Cluster.
+ - All IO on the workload cluster.
- - CPU Load on the Workload Cluster.
+ - CPU Load on the workload cluster.
  - No reason to worry about profile size.

 ### File Based Profiles

  - Profile retention using external file share.
- - IO on Workload Cluster higher during logon.
+ - IO on workload cluster higher during logon.
- - CPU Load on the Workload Cluster.
+ - CPU load on the workload cluster.
  - Profile size needs to be managed via exclusions.
  - File server performance considerations.

 ### Container Based Profiles

  - Profile retention using external file share.
- - IO split between Workload and File Server Cluster dependent on configuration.
+ - IO split between workload and file server cluster dependent on configuration.
- - CPU Load split between Workload and File Server Cluster dependent on configuration.
+ - CPU load split between workload and file server cluster dependent on configuration.
  - Profile size less relevant.
  - File server performance considerations.

+Optimizing your profile solutions can have a huge impact on the performance baselines so be sure to pay special attention to the configuration of the profile infrastructure prior to running benchmark tests.

 ## Optimization

 Operating System optimizations have a huge impact on system performance when dealing with EUC workloads.